How to apply

 • Further Information form (pdf) - please list a) the modules you are currently taking this semester; b) if your Surrey module choices have prerequisites (required previous study), list any modules you have taken that meet those prerequisites, c) if any of your Surrey module choices are capped (have a limited class size), give your reason for selecting those modules.

-• Non-native English speakers only: a) Students coming for longer than 6 months or coming for 6 months or less but wanting to work as well as study will require a points-based Student visa and must submit with their exchange application one of Surrey's accepted English language qualifications at the required level for your main Surrey programme (see your chosen undergraduate or postgraduate course page for the course's English language requirement).
+• Non-native English speakers onlya) Students coming for longer than 6 months or coming for 6 months or less but wanting to work as well as study will require a points-based Student visa and must submit with their exchange application one of Surrey's accepted English language qualifications at the required level for your main Surrey programme (see your chosen undergraduate or postgraduate course page for the course's English language requirement).
 NB.
 We can not accept qualifications which do not meet the minimum requirement for your course and can only accept your most recent test results.
 Please ensure you get your English language qualification in good time to apply to Surrey.
-If you already have a language qualification, make sure it has not expired - IELTS and TOEFL certificates must be no more than 2 years old when you start your Surrey course. b) Students coming to Surrey as Visitors for 6 months or less and only studying may submit in pdf format:
+If you already have a language qualification, make sure it has not expired - IELTS, TOEFL and a few other certificates must be no more than 2 years old when you start your Surrey course. b) Students coming to Surrey as Visitors for 6 months or less and only studying may submit either one of our accepted English language qualifications or a letter from your home institution confirming that you meet the requirements of your chosen Surrey course and giving your CEFR level.

 • Postgraduate/doctoral students only: Bachelor’s/Master’s degree certificate, as appropriate (pdf)